Gyans92/qbook-frontend/README.md

-# qbook- A social media platform created in the Hackathon - QWER hacks at UCLA.
+# qbook- A social media platform created in the Hacathon at UCLA(QWER Hacks 2020).
-Designed for Queer community to meet and interact. consists of chat and scrapbook.
+Designed for Queer community to meet and interact, includes chat and scrapbook.
 Frontend - React.JS
 Backend - Node JS
 DB - Mongo